hbedard84/tutorialReadMe/README.md

-# Start Here If Creating the Project from Scratch (no cloning)
+# Start Here If Creating the Project from Scratch (without cloning)

 ### Step 1 - Create a new Express project, with handlebars templating:
 - Open a new project, open the terminal, navigate to the project directory, then run these commands: